-A guide to lessee accounting under ASC 842 assists middle-market lessees in applying the leases guidance in Topic 842, Leases, of the Financial Accounting Standards Board’s Accounting Standards Codification (ASC).
-The most significant change for lessees under ASC 842 is the recognition of ROU assets and lease liabilities by lessees for most leases, which we discuss and illustrate in detail in our guide.
+A guide to lease accounting under ASC 842 assists middle-market lessees and lessors in applying the lease guidance in Topic 842, Leases, of the Financial Accounting Standards Board’s Accounting Standards Codification (ASC).

 Our comprehensive guide includes in-depth discussion and numerous examples on:

-- The scope of ASC 842 and the definition of a lease
+- The scope of ASC 842, whether a contract is within the scope of ASC 842 and the definition of a lease

-- The steps lessees should take in identifying the units of account present in a contract that includes a lease and allocating the contract consideration to those units of account
+- The steps entities should take in identifying the units of account present in a contract that includes a lease and allocating the contract consideration to those units of account

-- The key inputs used by lessees in classifying and accounting for a lease, including the commencement date, the discount rate, the lease term and lease payments
+- The key inputs used by entities in classifying and accounting for a lease, including the commencement date, the discount rate, the lease term and lease payments

-- The lease classification criteria used by lessees to classify a lease as an operating lease or finance lease
+- The lease classification criteria used by entities to classify a lease under ASC 842

 - The initial and subsequent accounting by lessees for operating leases and finance leases, including specific issues such as evaluating ROU assets for impairment, applying ASC 842 to leases denominated in a foreign currency and recognizing leases acquired in business combinations and asset acquisitions

 - The initial and subsequent accounting by lessors for sales-type leases, direct financing leases and operating leases

 - The seller-lessee’s evaluation of and accounting for sale-leaseback transactions

 - The entity’s presentation of leases on its balance sheet, income statement and cash flows statement and the disclosures required of lessees and lessors under ASC 842

 - The effective date of ASC 842 and the transition guidance that should be applied in the initial implementation of ASC 842